 The pricing relationship between metal level plans is mathematically wonky, but it is this relationship that is of preeminent importance when determining consumer value.
 It is also clearly the most abused.
 This is evident from a specific review of individual issuer Induced Demand factors in rate filings and a nationwide scan of market premium relationships.

 A state that allows issuers to play their own version of Metalball and scramble premiums allows consumers to be shortchanged from the level of premium subsidies that they would receive in a compliant environment.
-In almost every state that allows Metalball, the game has been played to develop more competitive silver premiums, resulting in lower premium subsidies and often offsetting higher premiums at other metal levels to balance the silver aggression.
+In almost every state that allows Metalball, the game has been played to develop more competitive on-exchange silver premiums, resulting in lower premium subsidies and often offsetting higher premiums at other metal levels to balance the silver aggression.

 There is a proper ACA mechanism for issuer protection.
 The ACA risk adjustment methodology is designed to equalize enrollment differences and negate the need for Moneyball games.
 As CMS states, “the purpose of the risk transfers is to offset variations in plan actuarial risk due to risk selection, beyond the premiums plans are able to collect.”
 Part of the Metalball strategy originates from inequities, real and perceived, in the ACA risk adjustment methodology.
 Issuers are concerned that such inequities could disproportionally impact them, and premiums are imbalanced to guard against such risks.
 While the concerns may be justifiable, the ACA does not allow discriminatory pricing to act as a hedge against these concerns.
-Apprehensions should be properly addressed through regulatory comments as some issuers have done, not by rearranging pricing factors to counterbalance perceived inequities to the detriment of low-income consumers.
+Apprehensions should be properly addressed through regulatory comments, not by rearranging pricing factors to counterbalance perceived inequities to the detriment of low-income consumers.

 If issuers in a marketplace have variant tolerances for unenforced compliance, premium subsidies are compressed, and the market landscape of comparable benefits and premiums is illogical and confusing.
 In the worst cases, it results in a silver pricing “race to the bottom” and overpricing in other metal levels with subsidies gutted by Metalball games.

 I have had this direct discussion with many issuers.
 Most are agreeable to eliminating Metalball but unwilling to fully comply without a state directive.
-A minority are like baseball scouts who still haven’t subscribed to the single risk pool basis, and view pricing via profitable segmentation as an actuarial tradition rather than adopt conformity to appropriate alignment based on benefit value.
+A minority are like baseball scouts who still haven’t accepted the ACA’s single risk pool basis, and view pricing via profitable segmentation as an actuarial tradition rather than adopt conformity to appropriate alignment based on benefit value.
 They may be initially resistant to change, but they will all benefit from a fair game where the rules are strictly and not arbitrarily enforced; unenforced rules result in arbitrary enforcement, as issuers’ voluntary compliance standards differ.

 Silver premiums determine what the subsidy is.
-Bronze and Gold premiums, in relation to Silver premiums for subsidized consumers, determine what consumers pay.
+Bronze and gold premiums, in relation to silver premiums for subsidized consumers, determine what consumers pay.
 An artificial silver premium compression obviously harms consumers.
 By compressing silver premiums, Metalball results in smaller enrollment and a greater uninsured rate, primarily by not providing value to the healthiest, prospective consumers.